yvesh/mac-os-joomla-dev/pear.md

 Because of the new system integrity protection it is currently not possible to use the integrated install script.

-For disabling it (you can enable it again after the installation) see [this guide](http://www.macworld.com/article/2986118/security/how-to-modify-system-integrity-protection-in-el-capitan.html).
+For disabling the rootless mode (you can enable it again after the installation) see [this guide](http://www.macworld.com/article/2986118/security/how-to-modify-system-integrity-protection-in-el-capitan.html).

 #### Mac OS installer